in2code-de/lux/readme.md

 - Cleanup commands (to really erase data)
 - Lead commands to get a summary mail with last activities
 - Service commands (calculate scoring for all leads)
+- Update command after updating from lux 1.x or 2.x to the 3.x version

 ### Privacy Features